 Here is a window into one of these exclusive spaces for men.

 This music video by Elderbrook can be viscerally uncomfortable for some which illustrates exactly what we’re talking about here.
-It shows why men need private spaces that are public enough you can look through the window once and awhile, but private enough only men, by self-identification, can be in the room.
+It shows why men need private spaces that are public enough you can look through the window once and awhile, but private enough only men (by inclusive self-identification) can be in the room.
 For the men who witness or experience something like this, it can be profoundly healing.
+Communication is connection.

 There is no competition, no one trying to one-up the other guy, and no power plays of domination.
 There is only a collaborative effort between men of all sorts of different shapes and sizes.

-There’s more.
 This little video gives men a vision for friendship, vulnerability and intimacy that isn’t sexualized.
-It’s a shock to the system because sexualized intimacy is the only brand of intimacy our culture sells men.
-Even more so, masculine sexuality is often packaged with power over their partners and the domination of their peers.
+It’s a shock to the system because sexualized intimacy is usually the only brand of intimacy our culture sells men.
+On top of that, masculine sexuality is often packaged with power over their partners and as a tool for the domination of their peers.
 This fear of being dominated by another man is the source of almost all homophobia.
-Fear keeps so many men from ever experiencing this kind of connection and bravery.
-No wonder we all are emotionally underdeveloped!
-We need more practice experiencing ourselves as strong, healthy, and emotionally integrated and differentiated.
-You can’t crack the wall of toxic masculinity if you don’t have the appropriate space for those walls to come down and for men to open up.
+Fear and insecurity keeps so many men from ever knowing this kind of vitality, connection, and bravery.
+So of course most of us men are emotionally underdeveloped!
+We need more practice experiencing ourselves as capable, competent, and emotionally healthy — integrated and differentiated.
+We can’t crack the wall of toxic masculinity if we don’t have the appropriate space for those walls to come down and for men to open up.

-Please remember if men start developing more of these spaces, it’s not to start a fight with everyone else.
-It’s just for them to grow up.
+Please remember if men start developing more of these spaces, it’s not to take anything away from everyone else.
+It’s just for men to grow up.

 My hope is more men, women and everyone else will support the growth and development of these privately experienced but publicly known sacred spaces for men.
-Just as men will need to offer the same respect and support for all other groups and subgroups of people.
-This is how a new holistic masculinity will heal and grow past the trauma we know as toxic masculinity.
+Just as men will need to offer the same respect and support for all other groups and subgroups of people to develop similar spaces of their own.
+This is how a new holistic masculinity can heal and grow past the trauma we know as toxic masculinity.